hehonghui/android-tech-frontier/androidweekly/重构Plaid-响应式的MVP模式-一/readme.md

 ```
 RouteCaller(0, 100, { pageOffset, limit -> backend.search(searchQuery, pageOffset) })
 ```
-How do we write a unit test for that lambda?
-It’s not possible to write a unit test for that lambda since the lambda is “hardcoded”, whereas if we pass a function reference we can easily unit test a function.
-In java 8 we can pass a method reference by writing this::searchCall.
-Unfortunately, this syntax is not supported yet in kotlin (right now :: only supports static methods).
-Therefore this “workaround” by defining a function as property.
-More about my experience with kotlin in the last part of this series of blog post.

-All right, so for executing a Search we have something like this:

-RouteCallerFactory

-Please note that for the search getAllBackendCallers() returns a list containing just one RouteCaller, but the idea is that a RouteCallerFactory creates all RouteCallers to all available endpoints of a certain backend.
-As we will see later, the HomeDribbbleCallerFactory returns a list of RouteCallers for each Dribbble endpoint to load items like popular items, recent, animated etc. So we have something like that:

-RouteCallerFactory

 Next we introduce a Router which is responsible to combine all RouteCaller from different RouteCallerFactories to one single Observable list: